spinnaker/spinnaker/consul/README.md

 If you're using Consul, Spinnaker assumes that you've taken care of installing the Consul agent on each machine you want to be discoverable.
 The best way to take care of this is to create a base image with Consul installed, and install further packages on top of that.
-To do so, copy the file in `./install/install.sh` onto a VM, run `$ sudo bash install.sh [client|server]`, and capture the resulting disk [as an image](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images).
+To do so, copy this directory onto a VM, run `$ sudo bash install/install.sh [client|server]`, and capture the resulting disk [as an image](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images).
 There are many ways to do this (Packer, config-management, etc...) and we'll leave that up to you.